Rahulray12/puzzelfun/README.md

 - *Git*
    - Used to commit and push code during the development of the Website
 - *Font Awesome*
-   - Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.
+   - Icons obtained from https://fontawesome.com/ were used through out of the website.
 - *Tinyjpg*
-   - All the images used throughout the website were reduced size at https://tinyjpg.com/
+   - All the images used at the website and README were reduced size at https://tinyjpg.com/
 - *Favicon.io*
    - Favicon files were created at https://favicon.io/favicon-converter/
 - *Am I Responsive*